actuntas/Can_MoneyBox/README.md

 * It was really a long week.
 Thank you for your patience.

-* I have very similar two ViewModels (accounts and accountdetails viewmodels) If I have more time that's the downside I need to recover.
+* I have very similar two ViewModels If I had more time that would be the thing I want to improve.

-* I am aware of Keychain read never used inside the project and I haven't handled error scenarios on KeychainManager that's another downside that I need to fix.

-* Regardless of this project succeeds or not feedbacks are always welcome <3
+* Regardless of this project succeeds or not feedbacks are always welcome. <3

 ## Sources